 You Are Forced to Clearly Define Them

-Writing down your goals requires you to put them into words.
-Obviously, the more specific your goals are the better and writing them down forces you to get a bit more specific.
+Writing down your goals forces you to actually put them into words and be a little more specific.

 It Keeps You Motivated

 Having your goals written down in front of you keeps you motivated, as you continue to see them.
 I write mine down in my planner.

 I know plenty of people who write them on post-it notes and put them near their computer.
 Basically, write them down somewhere you’ll have to see them again and again.